Kietpawpan/flood/README.md

 let H = (V+Vi)/A;

 ```
-Thus, there is a smaller volume of flood water to casue the same flood height when there is infrastructure that replaces the water.
+Thus, there is a smaller volume of flood water to casue the same flood height when there is the infrastructure that replaces the water.

 ## Credits
 Image by Gemini: